 Should I Submit To a Breath Test Or Voluntary Blood Test?

 Even after taking all the aforementioned factors into consideration, predicting your own BAC level is risky at best.
-If you are unsure of whether or not a breath or blood test will show a blood-alcohol level of 0.08 percent or greater, it is advisable that you do not voluntarily offer a sample.
-By contacting a DWI attorney before giving any type of evidence to the police, you may be able to avoid an arrest.
+If you are unsure of whether a breath or blood test will show a blood-alcohol level of 0.08 percent or greater, voluntary cooperation could result in evidence of intoxication that could later be used against you in court.